nealseah/booky/README.md

 * Write the following commands in the terminal

   ```
-  ./booky.sh your_pdf_file.pdf your_text_file.txt
+  ./booky.sh your_pdf_file.pdf your_text_file.txt page_offset
   ```
 This creats a new pdf file `your_pdf_file_new.pdf` with your bookmarks.

 This is going to work in *nix systems if instead you are on a Windows machine.
-Then first install `python3` and `pdftk` just use the `booky.py` file in the repo to convert `bkmrks.txt` to `pdftk` compatible format
+Then first install `python3` and `pdftk` just use the `booky.py` file in the repo to convert `bkmrks.txt` with `20` page offset to `pdftk` compatible format

-    python3 booky.py < bkmrks.txt > output.txt
+    python3 booky.py < bkmrks.txt 20 > output.txt

 use the export command to generate a dumped data file.